Apple, Pear or Banana Fritters2012-07-04

 Combine flour, cinnamon, sugar and baking powder in a large bowl.
 Fold in chopped fruit.

-Bake about 10 minutes to completely cook through.
+If necessary, bake about 10 minutes to completely cook through.
 Cool fritters about 5 minutes.
 Dust with powdered sugar if desired and serve warm.